selectel/terraform-provider-selectel/website/docs/r/resell_project_v2.html.markdown

 * `theme` - (Optional) An additional theme settings for this project.
 The structure is described below.

+* `auto_quotas` - (Optional) A boolean parameter that specifies if project should get automatically calculated quotas.

 * `quotas` - (Optional) An array of desired quotas for this project.
 The structure is described below.